open-learning/git4ol/README.md

 # Open Learning Specification

-open-learning is a format for managing learning using git.
+The `open-learning` specification is a format for managing learning using git.

 ## Roles